Android routing guide

 How Secureferry approaches selective routing

-Secureferry uses route maps, checkpoints, manifests, and packaging classes to keep routing decisions visible.
-You create a route, choose its checkpoints, assign the apps or sites that should follow it, and activate the route when needed.
+Secureferry uses route maps, checkpoints, manifests, and packaging profiles to keep routing decisions visible.
+You create a route, choose its checkpoints, assign the apps or sites that should use it, and activate the route when needed.
+Apps or sites not assigned to a specific route use the shared dedicated route.

 When selective routing helps

-• Sending a selected website or domain through a dedicated route.
+- Sending a selected website or domain through a dedicated route location.

 Privacy and permission notes

-Secureferry uses Android VPN for system-level routing.
-Routing starts only after you grant permission and activate a route.
+Android shows a VPN permission prompt because Secureferry needs system-level routing access to apply route assignments on your device.
 Secureferry does not collect browsing history and does not read, inspect, store, or sell the contents of routed network traffic.